Therapy for Depression

 →You’re just going through the motions—wake up, eat, work, doomscroll, stay up late, rinse and repeat.

-→Spending too much time hibernating as you avoid your friends and walking your dog.
+→You’re spending too much time hibernating as you avoid your friends.

 →Doing the bare minimum at work and calling in sick a little too often.